All-optical quantum computing using cubic phase gates

 Conceptually different from a direct processing of logical, CV quantum information is to encode logical DV states or especially qubits into physical, optical CV systems.
 This leads to new possibilities of photonic quantum information processing, in particular, in the context of quantum error correction, but also to new types of complications.
-Below, when discussing various applications of our approach, we will consider a particular example of such a photonic code, as a special instance of a shift-invariant bosonic code -- the GKP code.
+Below, when discussing various applications of our approach, we will consider the GKP code, which as an instance of a shift-invariant bosonic code is an example of such a photonic code.
 Its optical manipulation is based on a translation of the CV quantum optical gate operations into logical gates acting on the GKP code space.
-Typically, making use of the physical Hilbert space of an optical qumode to a larger extent leads to a smaller level of loss tolerance (e.g. as compared with the $\{ \left|1\right>\left|0\right>, \left|0\right>\left|1\right>\}$ qubit loss detection code).
-On the other hand, keeping a larger physical (optical) space for quantum information processing, relying on higher (average) photon numbers than one, results in a higher level of scalability, with the possibility of circumventing heralded, probabilistic state and space detection and discrimination schemes, especially when the modes to be processed are primarily defined in the time-domain \cite{FurusawaTimeDomain, AndersenTimeDomain}.
-The GKP states and codes are a kind of compromise.
-They are still hard to obtain on demand, but nonetheless allow for a loss- and fault-tolerant processing that goes beyond quantum error detection and allows for a certain form of (photonic) quantum error correction.
+This results, in principle, in a higher level of scalability, especially when the modes to be processed are primarily defined in the time domain \cite{FurusawaTimeDomain, AndersenTimeDomain}.
+The GKP states are still hard to obtain on demand, but nonetheless allow for a loss- and fault-tolerant processing that goes beyond simple quantum error detection and allows for photonic quantum error correction.
 Particularly attractive is that the use of efficient Gaussian two-mode gates for entangling two qumodes from the CV setting directly translates to GKP qubits and their logical CNOT gates.
 However, single-qubit universality for GKP qubits is harder than that for single-photon qubits, requiring nonlinear mode operator transformations.
-Next let us take a look at the most common methods for efficient gate decompositions.
+Next let us take a look at the most common methods for gate decomposition.